PennyLaneAI/pennylane-sphinx-theme/README.rst

 .. configuration-start-inclusion-marker-do-not-remove

 The PennyLane Sphinx Theme supports the same configration options as the Xanadu Sphinx Theme.
-It also provides the following additional configuration options:

-``navbar_active_link``
-    The link on the left-hand-side of the navbar that should be 'active'.
-    Active links denote to the user 'this is the page represented by the navbar link', and are represented by an accented underline.

-    The value of this configuration option should be an integer, with ``0`` representing the first left-hand navbar link.

-For more details, please see the
-`Xanadu Sphinx Theme documentation <https://xanadu-sphinx-theme.readthedocs.io/en/latest/>`__.
+For more details, please see the `Xanadu Sphinx Theme documentation <https://xanadu-sphinx-theme.readthedocs.io/en/latest/>`__.

 .. configuration-end-inclusion-marker-do-not-remove